9mlih/myPortfolio/README.md

 # Contributing 💡

 If you can help us with these.
-Please don't hesitate to open an [pull request](https://git@github.com:9mlih/myPortfolio.git/pulls) or [issue](https://git@github.com:9mlih/myPortfolio.git/issues).
+Please don't hesitate to open an [pull request](https://git@github.com:9mlih/myPortfolio.git/pulls) or [issue](https://git@github.com:9mlih/myPortfolio/issues).

 - Move to Gatsby
 - Add Podcast Section and Video Section
 - Add tests to automate review.
 - Setup Travis workflow.

-#   m y P o r t f o l i o  
- 